Ch40s1/mysql-employee-tracker/README.md

 * The app utilizes the Inquirer package (version 8.2.4) to create an interactive and intuitive command-line interface.
 This makes it easy for both technical and non-technical users to navigate and perform database operations.
 * The app enables users to manage roles and departments within the company.
 This includes adding new roles and departments, as well as modifying existing ones.
 * Users can view and update various details related to employees, including their roles, departments, salaries, and managers.
 This simplifies the process of keeping employee records accurate and up to date.

+# Contributors

+ASK BCS - (tutor and help):
+They helped massively.
+Helped with mysql debugging and function errors.

 ## Questions
 Github: https://github.com/Ch40s1